Two global initiatives launch side-by-side and call for youth-led innovative solutions to improve education, employment and civic engagement

 - If selected, can commit to attend mentoring and incubation through the UNDP's springboard programme that could last in December 2020 to implement or scale your business.

-Proposals will be shortlisted based on the following criteria:
+Applications/proposals will be shortlisted based on the following criteria:

 - Quality of proposal